0 Comment

 Personalization

-Allowing employees access to social media sites is known to boost their morale and engagement level.
+Allowing employees access to social media sites boosts their morale and engagement level.

 This is because the freedom to check their social media accounts even while working enhances the happiness of employees.

-Consequently, they tend to be more productive, friendly, and loyal, which proves to be a win-win situation for any organization.
+Consequently, they tend to be more productive, friendly, and loyal, which is a win-win situation for any organization.

 2. Enhances employer branding